dvbit/ICL/README.md

 In my mind the final version would be much more slick hiding most of the parameters: again any suggestions are welcome
 2) yaml files defining the ui resources used

-Finally: replace in the files "Cucina" (italian for kitchen :-) with your rooms light/sensor name
+Finally: replace in the files "Cucina" (italian for kitchen :-) with your rooms light/sensor name.
+The Sensors name is "Divano" again replace with yours.
+Attached a couple of rough images of the UI and the flow